teemtee/tmt/docs/guide.rst

 ------------------------------------------------------------------

 You can link issues to the test or plan that covers it.
-This can be either done directly during creation of a new test or plan, or later on using the ``tmt link`` command:
+This can be done either directly during creation of a new test or plan, or later using the ``tmt link`` command:

 .. code-block:: shell